klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

   const { setGuess } = useGuess();

   return async (guess: string, gameId: number) => {
-    // This validation is similar to using a validator in Spring Boot const result = CreateGuessSchema.safeParse({ guess, gameId });
+    const result = CreateGuessSchema.safeParse({ guess, gameId });
     if (!result.success) {
       result.error.errors.forEach((error) => {